Cayman Islands company denies insider trading in Heinz at hearing

-NEW YORK (Reuters) - A defense attorney in the U.S. government’s H.J.
+NEW YORK, Sept 12 (Reuters) - A defense attorney in the U.S. government’s H.J.
 Heinz Co insider trading case denied on Thursday his client’s involvement in such activity before the ketchup maker was sold for $23 billion in February.

 It was the first time anyone has appeared for the defense in nearly 7 months, since the U.S. Securities and Exchange Commission sued “unknown traders” for insider trading in Heinz stock.
 The agency later won a temporary freeze of a related Swiss account, and in August served a summons and complaint to Alpine Swift Ltd, a Cayman Island-based company.